Canada reopens its border for vaccinated US visitors

 Joel Villanueva, owner of Primo’s Mexican Grill in White Rock, British Columbia, about 2.5 miles (4 kilometers) north of the U.S. border, is more than ready for Americans to return.

 “Let’s get this thing going,” he said.
-“A lot of our customers are from the United States, and we are literally minutes from across the border.
-We welcome our Americans, and we depend on their foot traffic.”
+“A lot of our customers are from the United States, and we are literally minutes from across the border.”

 “For people who need to get up there (to Canada) for family reasons, it’s wonderful,” said Solomon, who also volunteers at the Blaine Visitor Information Center.